james-coder/OSCAR-code/Building/MacOS/BUILD-mac.md

 ## Build

-1. Build OSCAR from the command line (All Qt versions - exacpt where noted):
+1. Build OSCAR from the command line (All Qt versions - except where noted):

     Launch Terminal.app
     Type the following commands: